 A hedonic price index estimates, in a regression, the price of a commodity as a function of some of its properties.
 Hence, the rising efficiency of a mobile phone or computer implies a declining price even if the price tag would be the same.
 Stable or declining prices despite improved efficiency are, of course, not a new phenomenon in the third industrial revolution but have gone along with technical change through history.
 However, hedonic indices are rarely applied on historical price development and given the requirement of large amounts of data this is understandable.
 Regressions are however not the only tool for taking account of efficiency or, more generally, quality change in price series.
 The matching or splicing method, will do much the same if carefully conducted.
 The advantage is that it is possible to apply even with a low number of observations, as is often the case with historical price data.
 A condition is, however, that there are continuous observations and that the diversified products share at least one observation.

-Say, that we have prices for steamship A over year 1 to 4, and for steamship B from year 4 to 8.
+Say, if we take into account prices for steamship A over year 1 to 4, and for steamship B from year 4 to 8.
 The common observation in year 4 can then be used to extrapolate A forwards with B to year 8, or the other way, extrapolate B backwards with A to year 1.
 In principle this method can be used also if observations for one model of a product type is more scattered but there are several models with observations that together cover all years.
 This matching or splicing method has been applied in the construction of price indices for a wide range of machinery in Britain, Sweden and Germany.
 In addition, the hedonic method has been used for the construction of the price indices of electrical motors, for which the data were particularly feasible.
 The data have been compiled from manufacturers’ sales records, price lists, mostly from archival sources, as well as records on acquisitions.
 References are given below in connection with the presentation of the different price indices.